Chargent Connector

 Step 3.
 Credit Card Information

-Once you've entered your credentials, you'll need to begin your field mapping so that the connector will know which fields in the form to pull information from.
-To do this, click on the dropdown menu next to each field and select the field in your form where this information will be entered.
+Once you've entered your credentials, you'll begin your field mapping, so that the connector will know which fields in the form to pull information from.
+To do this, for each dropdown menu within Credit Card Information, select the field in your form that matches the label of the information to be pulled.

-Note: Please note that only the credit card number and the expiration month and year are required for the connector.
-However, each payment gateway has different information that is required.
-Therefore, you will need to collect all the information that is required by the specific payment gateway that you are using to process payments.
+Note: Only the credit card number and the expiration month and year are required for the Chargent Connector.
+However, each payment gateway has different information required for the gateway.
+You must collect all the information that is required by the specific payment gateway that you are using to process payments.

 Step 4.
 Customer Billing Address

-Once you have mapped the credit card information, you can choose to do the same for the customer's Billing Information, although this information is optional and not required.
-Again, you can click on the dropdown menus next to each field and select where you will define your values.
-In general, these values will be defined by fields in your form, and if you choose to map this information, you will need to select which field corresponds with which value.
+Once you have mapped the credit card information, you may do the same for the customer's billing information, although this information is optional and not required.
+Make selections in the dropdown menus for each field and select where you will define your values.
+In general, these values will be fields defined in the form, and if you choose to map this information, you will need to select which form field corresponds with which value.

 Step 5.
 Shipping Information

 If you choose to collect shipping information, you'll need to define your recipient's name either in the connector or in the form.
-Additionally, you can choose to use the billing information entered above, or map separate shipping information fields as well.
+Additionally, you can choose to use the billing information entered in the Billing Details section above or map separate shipping information fields.

 Step 6.
 Charge Information